Stored 30 Years: 1936 Ford Model 68 Woody Station Wagon – SOLD!

-If any enthusiast tries to tell you all the great Barn Finds are long gone, just point out this faded Brambolino Blue 1936 Ford Model 68 Four Door Woody Station Wagon currently listed here on Craigslist in Schuylerville, New York reported to be a recent barn find stored for over the past thirty years.
-Currently offered for for $32,500, a review of the Hagerty Insurance Online Valuation Tool confirms the second owner has their Woody priced between the #3 “Good” appraisal of $49,500 and the #4 “Fair” (Daily Driver) estimate of $28,500.
-If you are serious about buying this long stored Woody, you can start the conversation by calling Colin at (518) 210-2345.
-Please note that he is selling on behalf of the second owner and he only accepting phone calls; no texting!
-When you do connect with Colin, please remember to mention you saw the ’36 featured here on GuysWithRides.com.
+If any enthusiast tries to tell you all the great Barn Finds are long gone, just point out this faded Brambolino Blue 1936 Ford Model 68 Four Door Woody Station Wagon recently listed on Craigslist in Schuylerville, New York reported to be a recent barn find stored for over the past thirty years.
+Offered for for $32,500, a review of the Hagerty Insurance Online Valuation Tool confirms the second owner had their Woody priced between the #3 “Good” appraisal of $49,500 and the #4 “Fair” (Daily Driver) estimate of $28,500.

 Ford completed a major redesign of its car lineup for the 1935 model year that still relied on a transverse leaf spring front suspension, however it was relocated ahead of the axle to allow more interior volume as well as pushing the grille and made more prominent by de-emphasized and more-integrated fenders.
 Ford designers lowered the body and new “Center-Poise” seating improved comfort.
 In one of its earliest examples of vertical integration, The Ford Iron Mountain Plant in the Michigan Upper Peninsula manufactured wood panels from Ford owned lumber.
 Ford offered two model lines: the Standard and the DeLuxe which made up the vast majority of total sales.
 All Fords now came equipped with the 221 cubic inch flathead V8.